Planting Grass for a New Lawn

 Different types of grass seed and fertilizer require different spreader settings for optimal coverage.
 Check the bag to make sure you’re choosing the right setting for your individual spreader.
+(Don't have a spreader?
+Find the right one for your lawn right here.)
 Apply the product to the perimeter first, which allows you to fill in the rest of the lawn without worrying about missing any of the edges.
 Similar to a mowing pattern, seed and feed your lawn with slightly overlapping passes.
 Avoid getting grass seed or fertilizer in your garden beds or on your sidewalk or driveway.

 7. Cover Up

 After you finish laying down the grass seed and lawn food, cover both with a thin layer of soil to help keep the grass seed from drying out and washing away.
 You can do this by laying down a small layer (less than 1/4 inch) of Scotts® Turf Builder® Lawn SoilTM over the seeded area and gently dragging the back of a rake over it.
 On hills, mulch with a thin layer of straw to keep seeds from washing away; just be sure you can plainly see the seedbed beneath the straw.
 You can also mulch the rest of your new lawn with straw to help cut back on water use.